joshbruce/fourth-earth-raw/public/content.md

 In roleplaying games, players may slip into metagaming.
 Metagames usually involve a player using knowledge they have to cause their character to act based on that knowledge, even if the character doesn't have that knowledge.

-For example, character A is given a piece of knowledge about a secret room in the inn.
-Character B then starts prodding character A to get that knowledge or tries a contrived action to accidentally find the secret room.
+For example, character A is given a piece of knowledge about a secret room in the inn while away from Character B. Character A returns to character B who starts prodding character A to get that knowledge.
+Or character B tries a contrived action to accidentally find the secret room.

 Instead of trying to punish players for *not* roleplaying, Fourth Earth RAW gives multiple ways for the players and narrator to reward roleplaying as an out-of-character action.
+Of course, if the rewards are given at no cost, the gameplay could become boring; therefore, it's important everyone agree to the mechanics of this type of reward.

 Maybe a claustraphobic character goes splunking in a cave and moves through a narrow passage.
 The challenge level, due to the phobia, was set to 5.
 The player acted out the nervousness of the character, didn't spend any physical (or maybe in this case mental) battery points to lower the level.
 The character made it through.
 Maybe the narrator rewards the player with battery points or an extra proficiency point.
 Maybe one of the other players transfers one of their battery points to the character.